-Meccano Single-Cylinder Horizontal Fitted with balanced crankshaft, crosshead and centrifugal governor, etc., this model affords an interesting demonstration of the principles of a simple steam angine.
-It may be built with Manager.

-of a simple steam engine.
-It may be built with Meccano Outfit No. 6, with the addition of an Electric Motor.
+Meccano Single-Cylinder Horizontal Steam Engine Fitted with balanced crankshaft, crosshead and centrifugal governor, etc., this model affords an interesting demonstration of the principles of a simple steam engine.
+It may be built with Meccano Outfit No. 6, with the addition of a Meccano Electric Motor.
 26